JACK S WEB DIRECTORY FOR VACCINE-ASSOCIATED SARCOMA (VAS)

 Talk to your veterinarian about the risk of exposure and the seriousness of VAS when considering any kind of vaccination for your cat.
 Discuss options for prevention, which may include:

-Ø Vaccinating for rabies every 3 years, rather than yearly.
+Vaccinating for rabies every 3 years, rather than yearly.
 If your cat is strictly indoors, consider NOT vaccinating for rabies at all (be aware that some states require rabies vaccination by law).

-Ø If your cat is strictly indoors, consider NOT vaccinating for feline leukemia virus.
+If your cat is strictly indoors, consider NOT vaccinating for feline leukemia virus.

-Ø Insisting on vaccinations being given in the hind quarters (right and left rear legs), or better yet, in the tail.
+Insisting on vaccinations being given in the hind quarters (right and left rear legs), or better yet, in the tail.
 If VAS should develop in these cases, the affected limb (or tail) can be amputated to save the life of the cat.
 Never allow a vaccination in the scruff or between the shoulder blades!

-Keep detailed records for all your cat’s vaccinations.
-These records, provided by the veterinarian administering the vaccine, should include the type of vaccination given, the location of the injection on the cat’s body, the manufacturer of the vaccine, and the lot/serial number from the vaccine vial (preferably a sticker that can be placed on your vaccination certificate).
+Keep detailed records for all your cat s vaccinations.
+These records, provided by the veterinarian administering the vaccine, should include the type of vaccination given, the location of the injection on the cat s body, the manufacturer of the vaccine, and the lot/serial number from the vaccine vial (preferably a sticker that can be placed on your vaccination certificate).

 MORE INFORMATION:

-VAS by visiting some of the links noted with a «on our VAS page.
+1. First, learn a little background about VAS by visiting some of the links noted with a on our VAS page.

 3. After your initial shock period has worn off, armed with the new information you have learned and the support of others, decide how to best handle the situation.
 Remember that even with advice from others, only YOU can decide what is best for you and your cat.
-Although you don’t want to rush to a decision, if you opt for any kind of treatment (alternative or conventional), proceed as quickly as possible, as time is of the essence.
+Although you don t want to rush to a decision, if you opt for any kind of treatment (alternative or conventional), proceed as quickly as possible, as time is of the essence.

 DEDICATION:

-Jack was first diagnosed with VAS back in June 2002.
+was first diagnosed with VAS back in June 2002.
+He had a rapidly

-He had a rapidly growing tumor in his shoulder area.
+growing tumor in his shoulder area.
 The VAS came from a

 In Memory of Jack

-(April 13, 1994 – September 5, 2003)
+(April 13, 1994 September 5, 2003)

 WHAT ABOUT IBD?

 After Jack died, my surviving cat, Sonny, developed IBD.
-That’s Inflammatory Bowel Disease.
+That s Inflammatory Bowel Disease.
 He had it for over two and one-half years.
 His symptom was mainly chronic, daily diarrhea and periodic vomiting.
 After hundreds of dollars of tests, finding nothing, the diagnosis was made.
-We tried to control it with a change in diet (we had a dramatic improvement at first just by removing all dry food from his diet and replacing it with Fancy Feast wet food that doesn’t contain wheat gluten, and later by feeding him 9 Lives Tuna mixed with canned pumpkin) and steroids like Budesonide.
-Sonny’s weight gradually dropped from 11.5 pounds down to 6.5 pounds, and in June 2006, his health deteriorated significantly.
+We tried to control it with a change in diet (we had a dramatic improvement at first just by removing all dry food from his diet and replacing it with Fancy Feast wet food that doesn t contain wheat gluten, and later by feeding him 9 Lives Tuna mixed with canned pumpkin) and steroids like Budesonide.
+Sonny s weight gradually dropped from 11.5 pounds down to 6.5 pounds, and in June 2006, his health deteriorated significantly.
 Sadly, Sonny died on June 17, 2006.

-This website was last updated on: Sunday, November 14, 2021
+This website was last updated on: Monday, June 8, 2026